Install Tips & Information

 - VC glue- Plumbing sump pump Not CPVC glue they are different, make sure you check

 - Tape Measure

 - Small hand brooms – prepping walls for Foundation Seal Tape™ and clean up

 - Wire hangers or zip ties for cables or phone lines that hang down or touch the ground

 - Garbage Bags

 Most jobs for a beginner will take about 2 – 3 days to complete depending on how many people are helping.
-If you are located in Michigan, Northern Ohio or Northern Indiana we offer onsite assistance to help you complete your project.
-We also are able to assist you if you are located outside our service area, please contact us to explore the options Toll Free 877.379.7658.
+We also are able to assist you if you are located outside our service area, please contact us to explore the options 864-223-7800.